IAHispano/Applio-Installer/README.md

 ```

 > **Note**
 > This is the way to run the application locally and contribute to the project by opening a Pull Request.
-If you have no programming experience [download the pre-release](https://github.com/IAHispano/Applio-Installer/releases).
+If you have no programming experience [download the last release](https://github.com/IAHispano/Applio-Installer/releases).

 ## Contributing